Does your business have a client relationship strategy?

 Different clients appreciate different types of service and interaction and it is important to tailor your approach to suit.
 Some might appreciate a regular phone call to touch base, while others might find this intrusive or irritating.
 Some might welcome electronic contact by email, while others would find this impersonal.
 You need to be extra aware of this when dealing with clients in different countries or with different cultural backgrounds from your own, to avoid any miscommunications or unsuitable behaviour.
 Don’t assume a blanket approach will work for all, and if in any doubt ask clients in your regular dealings with them about their preferences.

-Not just new clients
+Include all clients, not just new clients

 A mistake many businesses make is to focus primarily on gaining new clients and forgetting to look after existing ones.
 According to New York Times best-selling author, speaker and business strategist Fred Reichheld, customer acquisition is 5x more expensive than customer retention.
 Cultivating ongoing relationships with every client is imperative and takes time – aim to generate deeper and better relationships with all clients at various stages of their relationship with your organisation as this serves both sides of the relationship in the long term.
 Make the effort to keep existing clients happy and grow the client base from there.
 Existing clients who are happy with the service are an excellent form of third party endorsement and referral.
 In other words, investing in existing client relationships pays off.